emlun/netcruncher/README.md

 netcruncher
 ===========

+Fully automated analysis of Android: Netrunner statistics

-Scripts for number crunching on dbzer0's Android: Netrunner OCTGN statistics
+This project is home to scripts for number crunching on dbzer0's
+Android: Netrunner OCTGN statistics.
+The vision is to allow fully automated analysis of said statistics.

 Prerequisites
 -------------